jina-ai/finetuner/docs/walkthrough/run-job.md

 With a large learning rate,
 the feature of the top layers changes more and could adapt to new tasks.
-On the contrary, the bottom layers have a small learning rate, so the strong feature learned from the pre-training is preserved.
+On the contrary, the bottom layers have a small learning rate, so the strong features learned from the pre-training is preserved.

 It is recommended to use LLRD to fine-tune Transformers, such as Bert or CLIP.